 2 Helpful / 3 Not

-Pros: A nice little park to take the family to, walk the dog, fly a kite or barbeque.
+Pros: A nice little park to take the family to, walk the dog, fly a kite or barbeque, ANYTHING BUT DISC GOLF.

-Cons: 1st: the tees resemble (in both size & appearance) ornamental stepping stones.2nd:The baskets looked as though they were fabricated in someone's metal shop as they are HUGE and not at all designed for PDGA approved golf discs.
+Cons: 1st: the tees resemble (in both size & appearance) ornamental stepping stones.2nd:The baskets appear as though they were fabricated in someone's garage as they are HUGE and not at all designed for standard golf discs.

-Other Thoughts: I suppose this could be a 'course' to play if you're new to disc golf & wish to work on developing form, putting etc. IMHO, Centennial park is the course to play if making the trip into Hanford.
+Other Thoughts: This 'course' was so poorly designed and executed it's not even worth the effort to visit.
+I suppose this could be somewhere to play if you're new to disc golf & wish to work on developing form, putting etc., but Centennial park is the course to play if making the trip into Hanford.

 2 of 5 people found this review helpful.